zenflow/obs-router/README.md

 One-to-one association between urls (rather pathname + querystring) and named routes with parameters.

-Optionally (& by default) binds to document location in the browser.
+ObsRouter instances optionally (& by default) bind to document location in the browser.

 ## example usage